-Tailwater Stream Tools is a Autodesk Civil3d Plug-in that includes a set of tools to develop natural channel design breaklines to define the channel surface.
-The surface is defined through 9 points on each cross-section and prorated over an alignment that defines the tangent and curves of a proposed stream.
-See the base data section for more information on the requirements of the alignment and breakline.
+Tailwater Stream Tools is a Autodesk Civil3d Plug-in that includes a set of tools to develop channel design breaklines to define the channel surface.
+The surface is defined through 9 points on each cross-section and prorated over an alignment that defines the tangent and curves and a profile that defines the bankfull elevation of a proposed stream.
+See the base data section for more information on the requirements of the alignment and profile.

 Quick Start Guide